Don’t Drown! Do this Instead!

 This may sound obvious, but hear me out!
 If you or your child plan on swimming in a mermaid tail, them make sure that you know how to use your tail.
 This not only means knowing how to properly swim in a tail or monofin using the Dolphin Kick Motion, but it also means knowing how to get out of your tail quickly and with ease.
 This is one of the reasons that it is SO important to only swim in a tail that matches your experience level.
 I HIGHLY recommend using Fin Fun Mermaid tails for your first tail or your child’s first tail.
 They are inexpensive, lightweight, come in many sizes and (beautiful) colors and they are very easy to get into and out of quickly.

 Below is a Fin Fun Mermaid tail that my sister created using Fin Fun’s “Custom Tail Creator” option.
-Although this exact design is NOT for sale on their website, you can click on the image to browse through their diverse selection of tails.
+Although this exact design is NOT for sale on their website, you can find many great tails on their website.
 I started with a Fin Fun Tail and definitely can vouch for them as a great starter tail.